chesterl/toy_robot_v2/README.md

 ## Discussion

-My original attempt for this exercise can be found in this [repo](https://github.com/chesterl/toy_robot_simulator).
-After some feedback, I've attempted the exercise again with more considerations to TDD.
+This is my second revision on this exercise.
+I've attempted to utilize better TDD practices and OOP practices in this second version.

-In this revision, I've broken up the `Simulation` into simpler classes and simplified the way the robot processes commands.
-All the case statements are removed and commands are evaluated by the `send` method.
+In this revision, I've broken up the `Simulation` into simpler components and simplified the way the robot processes commands.
+All the case statements were removed and commands are evaluated by the `send` method.

+**Things I changed**

+On a second refactoring, I applied some of the principles from the book 'POODR' by Sandi Metz.
+Some of the changes include:

+- removed unnecessary inheritance
+- reduced usage of instance variable references (used wrapper methods)
+- changed arguments to a hash
+- additional tests for thoroughness

+The biggest change was the usage of a hash to pass the arguments to robot.
+I think the code is more flexible although the tests were finicky to adjust.

+**Things I want to see improved**

-I like the way I cleaned up the movement and command structure of the robot.
-I did not put commands into a module but that could still be done on further refactoring.
-I'm not entirely sure with my use of the directions constant in `direction.rb` because I feel there is some redundancy with its inclusion.
-However, I couldn't think of a simpler way to detect a valid direction.
-If anyone has feedback on this part, I would love to hear it.
+I'm not entirely sure about my use of the `DIRECTIONS` constant in `direction.rb`.
+I feel there is some redundancy with its inclusion.
+However, given the simplicity of the application, it seems like a valid option for now.

+I also feel that the repeated line `return if args[:placement]` in the `robot` class may not be the most optimal way to handle invalid commands.
+Again, given the application simplicity, it is a solution for now, but there may be other solutions.

+The code I am least happy with is the coupling between the robot and the table position/direction inside `robot.rb`.
+While it doesn't pose a problem right now, reading 'POODR' has made me re-think about minimizing dependent code.

+I would love to hear any input on the above remarks or other suggestions/comments related to the exercise.

 ## License